transmitly/transmitly/README.md

 [See the wiki for more on delivery reports]([wiki/Delivery-Reports](https://github.com/transmitly/transmitly/wiki/Delivery-Reports))

 ### Template Engines
 Templating is not supported out of the box.
-This is by design to allow you to choose the template engine you prefer, or even futher, integrating a bespoke engine that you'd really like to keep using.
+This is by design to allow you to choose the template engine you prefer, or even further, integrating a bespoke engine that you'd really like to keep using.
 As of today, Transmitly has two officially supported template engines; Fluid & Scriban.
 As with any other feature, it's as simple as adding the template engine to your project.
 For this example, we'll use Scriban

 ```bash
 dotnet add Transmitly.TemplateEngines.Scriban